7Ji/arb/README.md

 ```

 ## TODO
- - [ ] Resolve inter-dependencies if necessary, to both:
-   - trigger builds if some of our pacakges changed which are deps of other pacakges
+ - [ ] Resolve inter-dependencies if necessary, to trigger builds if some of our pacakges changed which are deps of other pacakges
-   - trigger builds if some of system pacakges changed which are deps of our pacakages
    - doing this would also mean splitting builds into multiple steps (build -> install -> build)
- - [ ] Improve source extraction

 ## Internal
 The builder does the following to save a great chunk of build time and resource: